Thanks to ALL our sponsors and supporters! Hope to see you in 2021!

 Inspire - Inform - Engage - Empower

 YES! is a statewide confab for all Delaware high school students interested in protecting our Earth, from home schoolers, to all public, parochial and independent schools in Delaware.
-YES! will be held February 28, 2020 in Dover.
+YES! was held February 28, 2020 in Dover.
 Stay tuned for more news about the 2021 event!

 YES! is a wide collaborative partnership of Delaware nonprofit organizations, educators, agencies, businesses, and students who want to make a difference by engaging Delaware's youth in issues and advocacy on environmental issues!

 Are you passionate about what we're doing?
 Let us know!
 We are always looking for volunteers to help us make our vision a reality.
 We'll help you find a way to volunteer that best suits you.
 We're excited to have you join the team!